-The HD Lumbar Interbody System is indicated for use in skeletally mature patients with Degenerative Disc Disease (DDD) at one or two contiguous levels from L2-S1.
+The NanoHive Medical Lumbar Interbody System, with a microscopic roughened surface and micro and nano-scale features, is indicated for use in skeletally mature patients with Degenerative Disc Disease (DDD) at one or two contiguous levels from L2-S1.
 DDD is defined as discogenic back pain with degeneration of the disc confirmed by patient history and radiographic studies.
 Patients should have received 6 months of non-operative treatment prior to treatment with the devices.
 The device must be used with supplemental fixation.
 These DDD patients may also have up to Grade I spondylolisthesis or retrolisthesis at the involved level(s).
-It is indicated to be used with autograft bone and allograft bone comprised of cancellous and/or corticocancellous bone.
+It is indicated to be used with autograft bone and allograft bone comprised of cancellous and/or corticocancellous bone (hereafter bone graft).